-Whenever I try to start some project, learn a new skill, write a new blog post, read a book, and any other task, it is often easier to do it later.
+Whenever I try to start a project, learn a new skill, write a new blog post, read a book, and do any other task, it is often easier to do it later.

 Unfortunately, later becomes much later, and much later often becomes never (or the night before the deadline).

 For the first month of the community quarantine, I haven’t been as productive as I wanted to be.
 I had so many things on my to-do list but haven’t made any significant progress.

 But upon watching a LinkedIn Learning course on time management, I stumbled upon this idea of doing BIG tasks by starting from ridiculously small steps.
 Step so small, it is even embarrassing not to do.

 It made sense, since most of the time, taking the first step is just the needed boost to push us through ‘that’ dreaded task.